CUCyber/presentations/misc/pi-hole.md

 ## Porn
-You will have a log of all requests to the DNS server, so efectivly you have a log of what websites people on your network visit.
+You will have a log of all requests to the DNS server, so effectively you have a log of what websites people on your network visit.